Cooler temperatures help to tame southern California wildfire

-The so-called Springs Fire has charred about 28,000 acres of brush land in a coastal area northwest of Los Angeles since it started on Thursday.
+The so-called Springs Fire has charred about 28,000 acres (11,300 hectares) of brush land in a coastal area northwest of Los Angeles since it started on Thursday.

 The favorable weather on Sunday helped firefighters as they put containment lines around the fire, which they estimate will be completely contained sometime on Monday.